WorldBrain/Memex/docs/How-It-Works.md

 ![](https://github.com/swissums/worldbrain-doc-gifs/raw/master/blacklist.gif)

 ### Import
-Want to import all your previous history items to making searching even better?
+Want to import all your previous history items to make searching even better?

 1. Click on the worldbrain extension
 2. Click `Settings`